terrablue/debris/README.md

 export default test;
 ```

-This effectively creates two cases by the same definition and different input,
+This effectively creates two cases with the same definition and different input,
 one which will pass and another which will fail.

 Spacing can be combined with fixtures, see API later on.